What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 D1-->Y2

-T5xxl and CLIP are text encoders, while UNET and Transformer generate images based on the analyzed information.
+T5xxl and CLIP are the text encoders, while UNET and Transformer handle the actual image generation based on the analyzed information.

 CLIP: The Foundation of Everything